milanofthe/Interactive_2D_FDTD/README.md

 ## Sources

 The sources can be placed in realtime by pressing the left mouse button at the desired location.
 Currently only gaussian pulse and sinnusoidal sources are implemented as soft sources.
 Source frequency can be set in the respective menu.
-Spacebar pauses the simulation and spacebar resets it (removes the sources).
+"Spacebar" pauses the simulation and pressing "R" resets it (removes the sources).

 ## Material Editor